Robs0412/radiosonde_flight_visualization/README.md

 For sure, it is not a masterpiece in coding, but for beginners in data analysis it might be a good starting point.
 The charts generated in the workbook may give you a better idea about what is going on up in the air or you may just find some helpful lines in the macro for your own projects.

 As a source, the workbook is dealing with archived data from [radiosondy.info](https://radiosondy.info).
 This site is showing crowd-sourced data from weather balloons up in the air.
-The tool pulls apart the text strings of the recorded balloon data, does some juggling and formatting steps and finally it prints charts for visualization.
+The macro pulls apart the text strings of the recorded balloon data, does some juggling and formatting steps and finally it prints charts for visualization.

 The post-processed data could been used now as an input for other tools, models or coding projects, like flight or weather prediction.
 The charts might be interesting for your projects or presentations.